Admissions 2026/2027 have started!

 The academic year begins on 1 October, which means that you will officially become a student at Collegium Da Vinci.
 All information regarding the class schedule will be available on the Wirtualna Uczelnia (Virtual University) student portal, which you will have access to in the middle of September.

-Please note that in order to obtain the full set of documents required for a visa, in accordance with the requirements of the visa centres, you must pay for your tuition.
+Please note that in order to obtain the full set of documents required for a visa, in accordance with the requirements of the visa centres, you must pay the tuition fees.

 Upon arrival in Poland, you must bring the original documents to the Admissions Office (R.006):